 The University of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, baccalaureate, master’s, specialist, and doctoral levels.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of the University of Central Florida.
+Questions about the accreditation of UCF may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 For the purposes of this catalog, “accredited institutions recognized by UCF” means those institutions accredited by one of the seven U.S. associations.
 The seven associations are:

 - Middle States Commission on Higher Education (MSCHE)

 - New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NECHE)